Harris, Trump Come Out Swinging In Presidential Debate In Philadelphia

 - "(Democratic Vice Presidential nominee) Tim Walz and I are both gun owners.
 We're not taking anybody's guns away," said Harris.
 "So stop with the continuous lying about this stuff."

 - "(Hungarian Prime Minister) Viktor Orban said the most respected, most feared person is Donald Trump.
-We had no problems when Trump was president," Trump said of himself.
+We had no problems when Trump was president," Trump said.

-- "But what Donald Trump did, let's talk about this, with COVID, is he actually thanked President Xi for what he did during COVID," Harris said.

 On the assassination attempt: